xiacongyi/xiacongyi.github.io/_pages/about.md

 3. Promotional ambassador for Wuxi as an outstanding student representative Wuxi, Wuxi, Aug.
 2020
 4. Third Prize for Freshman Scholarship, USTC, Sept.
 2019

+Education
+===
+* 2019.9 --- 2023.6: B.S. in Information & Computational Science, School of the Gifted Young, University of Science and Technology of China (expected)
+* 2017.9 --- 2020.6: High School, Wuxi No.1 High School

 ---